 Categories

 Caledon OPP Police Press Releases

-(CALEDON, ON) – Officers from the Caledon Detachment of the Ontario Provincial Police (OPP) have charged a driver involved in a collision after refusing to provide a breath sample.
+(CALEDON, ON) – Officers from the Caledon Detachment of the Ontario Provincial Police (OPP) have investigated two vehicles in the ditch this past weekend that led to the drivers being charged with impaired operation.

-As a result of the investigation, Joshua PIZARRO, 30, of Brampton was charged with:
+As a result of the investigation, RAVJEET SINGH, 28, of Brampton, was charged with:

-The accused is scheduled to appear at the Ontario Court of Justice in Orangeville on December 19, 2024, to answer to the charges.
-The driver’s licence was also suspended for 90 days, and the vehicle impounded for seven.
+Both accused are scheduled to appear at the Ontario Court of Justice in Orangeville on February 27, 2025, to answer to the charges.
+The driver’s licences were also suspended for 90 days, and the vehicles were impounded for seven.

+Categories